logdna/logdna-agent-v2/docs/README.md

 ### Installing on Kubernetes

-The agent is compatible with `v1.8+` kubernetes clusters.
+The agent is compatible with Kubernetes clusters running `v1.9` or greater.
 It can be quickly and effortlessly deployed to all nodes to forward logs from your entire kubernetes cluster by running two commands:

 ```